hramov/aliver/README.md

   port_tcp: 6223 // must be equal to all of the servers in cluster
   port_udp: 6224 // must be equal to all of the servers in cluster

-  mode: 'master' // [ follower ] - initial state for machine
+  mode: 'leader' // [ follower ] - initial state for machine
   weight: 10 // probability of choosing to be the leader

   timeout: '10s' // timeout for checking the servers in cluster